 - Once dehydrated, store the slices in airtight bags or containers.
 A vacuum seal device would be a good option for long-term storage.
 I grind the tomato slice just before using it.

-- For a small quantity of spices, I toast whole spices over medium heat in a dry stainless-steel skillet till the spices just start to brown and release their aroma, 30 to 45 seconds.
+- For a small quantity of spices, I toast whole spices over medium heat in a dry stainless-steel skillet until they start to brown and release their aroma, 30 to 45 seconds.
 Remove from heat and transfer to a plate to cool.
-Grind the whole spices down with a mortar and pestle or for a finer grind use a coffee grinder/mill.
+Grind the whole spices down with a mortar and pestle, or use a coffee grinder/mill for a finer grind.

 - In this recipe, I prefer a coarser grind.